froztbyte/puppetvpn/README.md

 Howto
 -----

+Install the module as usual.
+Create a `dh1024` (see `puppetvpn/files/dh1024.pem` if you don't know how).

 Point to point VPNs can be defined as below.
-This will set up a p2p link between `brown` and `yellow`.
+This will set up a p2p link between `brown` and `yellow` (examples presume `include puppetvpn` is in your default node)

 ```
-node 'yellow.example' {
+node 'yellow.example' inherits default {
     puppetvpn::tls {
         'brown.example':
             local_port  => '4434',